 Style dictates that the true boho fashionista must have some flowing, lightweight apparels in her collection.
 The following are needed to keep the free spirit approach of Bohemia.
 For example, airy peasant blouses or lightweight, ruffly skirts in eclectic patterns are staples of the boho fashion wardrobe.
 Another must-have is a maxi dress, which is usually long, non-binding and carefree in nature.
 Maxi dresses come in just around every color, design and fabric imaginable.
 Plus, they're so flexible that they can be easily dressed up or down, depending on your purpose.

-For me I love anything 70's and I love all the old Indian prints, fabrics and styles !
+For me I love anything 70's, particularly Indian prints, fabrics and styles!

-If it's old and says made in India, I'll be having it!🌸🌸🌸
+If it's old and the label reads made in India, I'll be having it!🌸🌸🌸